buggyrace/buggy-race-about/docs/races/about.md

 ## What the races show

 It's important to remember that the objective of the project is not to _win_ races.
-Although that's a laudible goal, the focus from a software development point of view is to provide a context, and an incentive, for the improving the buggy editor.
+Although that's a laudable goal, the focus from a software development point of view is to provide a context, and an incentive, for the improving the buggy editor.
 After all, the students _start_ with a working editor: the incentive for the project should be to make it better.